On Chemically Processed Photo Papers

-In 1987, when FotoTechnika opened its doors, photo prints and enlargments were either “machine prints” produced by a mechanical analog printer, or they were “custom prints” created in a darkroom under an enlarger.
-Today ALL commercially printed photos are “machine prints,” but now the question is whether the prints are made using a “wet” lab (with silver halide paper exposed to lasers or LEDs, and processed in photo chemicals) or a “dry” lab that utilizes either inkjet or dye-sublimation technology.
+In 1987, when FotoTechnika opened its doors, photo prints and enlargements were either "machine prints" produced by an analog printer or they were "custom prints" created in a darkroom with an enlarger.
+Today commercially printed photos are "machine prints," but now prints are produced by either using a "wet" lab (with silver halide paper exposed with lasers, and processed in photo chemicals) or a "dry" lab that utilizes either inkjet or dye-sublimation technology.
 Our traditional photo prints are produced using the tried-and-true "wet" process which can produce the smooth, continuous tones that prints from film have been traditionally known for.
 This traditional process offers an affordable option for long-lasting prints, available from locket-size to 1"x3" panoramas.